SUSE/DeepSea/README.md

 ## Usage
 You need at least a minimum of 4 nodes to be able to test and use DeepSea properly.

-You could set the option `DEV_ENV=true` as an environment variable or pillar variable during the deployment stages to be able to use less than 4 nodes.
+To be able to use less than 4 nodes during the deployment stages (e.g. in a development/testing environment), you could set the option `DEV_ENV=true` as an environment variable or globally as a pillar variable in `/srv/pillar/ceph/stack/global.yml`.
+Setting `DEV_ENV` allows you to:

+- Deploy monitors without the presence of a `profile` directory
+- Deply a cluster with at least _one_ (instead of 3/4/3) storage/monitor/mgr
+  nodes

 ### Add DeepSea repo to your admin host